 As a student of Northern's chemistry education bachelor's degree program, you’ll learn to operate a wide range of modern instruments, including ultraviolet visible and infrared (UV and IR) spectrophotometers, gas chromatography–mass spectrometry (GC-MS), high-performance liquid chromatography (HPLC), and a nuclear magnetic resonance (NMR) spectrophotometer, among others.

-You’ll benefit from NSU's small class sizes and personal attention from highly qualified professors.
-As a chemistry education major at NSU, you're encouraged to explore individual interests and work closely with professors on research projects.
-You may have the chance to present your research at national or regional meetings, or even publish your work in scientific journals.
+You’ll benefit from personal attention from highly qualified professors and be encouraged to explore individual interests and work closely with professors on research projects.
+You may have the chance to present your research at national or regional meetings, or publish your work in scientific journals.

 Most chemistry education graduates work as secondary school teachers.
 Others work as instructors in non-educational settings; as corporate trainers, or in accounting or sales and marketing-related jobs.